 Photo from Sólheimajökull Ice Climb and Glacier Hike

-Glacier hikes can be done on almost all of Iceland’s glaciers throughout July.
-Classic tours such as those up Sólheimajökull, Vatnajökull and Skaftafellsjökull are still running, and there are few that are only possible during the summer months.
+There are glacier hikes to almost all of Iceland’s glaciers during July.
+Classic tours (like Sólheimajökull, Vatnajökull and Skaftafellsjökull) are still on offer, but a limited number of special tours are only available in the summer months.

-Another way to enjoy the glaciers throughout July is by snowmobile.
-These tours usually are conducted on Langjökull glacier, leaving either from Gullfoss Waterfall or Reykjavík, the latter often in combination with a Golden Circle tour.
-In summer, it is also possible to take this snowmobiling tour on Vatnajökull.
+You can also enjoy Iceland's glaciers in July by snowmobile.
+These tours most commonly take place on Langjökull glacier, and leave either from Gullfoss Waterfall or Reykjavík, the latter often in combination with a Golden Circle tour.
+In summer, this snowmobiling tour of Vatnajökull is also available.